tgrall/tgrall-old.github.io/source/_posts/2015-01-23-everybody-says-hackathon.markdown

 I have like many of you participated to multiple Hackathons where developers, designer and entrepreneurs are working together to build applications in few hours/days.
 As you probably know more and more companies are running such events internally, it is the case for example at Facebook, Google, but also ING (bank), AXA (Insurance), and many more.

-Last week, I have organized/participated to the first Sage Hackathon!
+Last week, I have participated to the first Sage Hackathon!

 In case you do not know Sage is a 30+ years old ERP vendor.
 I have to say that I could not imagine that coming from such company… Let me tell me more about it.